mobilizingcs/ids_labs/unit_1/lab1b/lab1b.md

 Do males/females have similar heights?
 =====================================

-- To answer this, what we'd like to do is visualize the distributions of sunscreen use, separately, for males and females.
+- To answer this, what we'd like to do is visualize the distributions of heights, separately, for males and females.
     - This way, we can easily compare them.
 - Use the `groups` argument to create a `histogram` for the `height` of males and females.
     - **Can you use this graphic to answer the question at the top of the slide?
 Why or why not?**